Manky0/samurai-servers/README.md

 1. Turn on the devices, including Mikrotik Radios

-2. Enable the server at the Orquestrator.
+2. Enable the server at the Orchestrator.
 ```
 mkdir out && cd out
-../builds/orquestrator.exe
+../builds/orchestrator.exe
 ```

 3. At the STA Minnowboard, enable the Mikrotik Radio server.